Microsoft word - mi - criminal law handbook.doc

 MITIGATE:

 conditions that inspire compassion, without justifying or excusing the crime, can be powerful mitigation evidence.
 Part of your job as an attorney may be to present the judge or jury with evidence that reveals your client as someone with significant impairments and disabilities that limit his or her reasoning or judgment.
 Mitigation evidence can be used to argue for a shorter term of incarceration or for probation instead of incarceration.
 In capital cases, mental illness and mental health testimony may mean the difference between life and death.
-7. INEFFECTIVE ASSISTANCE OF COUNSEL AND

-An attorney's failure to request the
+REVERSIBLE ERROR: An attorney's failure to request the

 appointment or otherwise obtain the assistance of qualified